jd-solanki/jd-solanki.github.io/content/blog/secure-file-uploads-a-no-nonsense-guide.md

 - On server, check size and use a library like [`file-type`](https://github.com/sindresorhus/file-type) to verify content.
 - Generate random filenames.
 - Store files outside the web root or in the cloud.

+### Tips & Common Pitfalls

+- Using user id as file name to store user avatars cause caching issue when user uploads new image
+- Your images shouldn't be guessable and keep them random